Search

 Disable vha-agent

-VHA6 retired the use of the vha-agent in favor of the Varnish Broadcaster.
-The vha-agent service should be disabled to avoid conflicts:
+VHA6 retired the use of vha-agent in favor of Varnish Broadcaster, thus vha-agent should be disabled to avoid conflicts:

 sudo systemctl stop vha-agent